soujanyaporia/MUStARD/visual/README.md

     cd visual
     ```

-3. Run `save_frames.sh` to extract the frames in the video files:
+3. Run `save_frames.sh` to extract the frames from the video files:

     ```bash
     ./save_frames.sh
     ```

+4. Create the directories, `data/features/`, `data/features/utterances_final/` and `data/features/context_final/`.

-4. To extract the features and save them in heavy H5 files:
+5. To extract the features and save them into large H5 files:

     ```bash
     ./extract_features.py resnet